decidim/decidim/.ai/security.md

 CVE-2026-45414 (JWT replayed across organizations), GHSA-86fh-w43w-338c (verification IDs cross-org).

-- Scope all queries through the current organization (`current_organization` or `record.organization`).
+- Scope all queries for **organization-owned records** through the current organization (`current_organization` or `record.organization`).
 Never look up records by ID alone in controllers, commands, or resolvers.
+This rule does not apply to installation-wide resources that have no organization relation (e.g. `Decidim::System::Admin`, or the `Decidim::Organization` lookup that resolves the tenant root itself) — those are system-level, not tenant data, but their access must still be guarded by the appropriate role/authentication boundary.
 - API credentials (JWT, API users) must be bound to the organization that issued them.
 A validly-signed token from another organization must be rejected.
 - A role granted in one organization must never grant access to another organization's data.